Akio Kashiwagi: Gambling habits

 To improve his chances in a rematch with Kashiwagi, Trump enlisted the assistance of mathematician Jess Marcum.
 Marcum calculated that Kashiwagi's odds would decrease the longer he played.
 Marcum and casino expert Al Glasgow devised an informal agreement in which Kashiwagi would agree to remain at the casino until he had doubled his money or lost it all.
 According to Marcum's calculations, if Kashiwagi played for more than 75 hours, his chances of winning would be only 15%.
 Kashiwagi returned in May for a weeklong game.
 According to Trump, Kashiwagi was up by $9.6 million early in the week.
 Trump noticed that Kashiwagi seemed to have worse luck when the dealers were a group of young women, so he instructed they remain assigned to Kashiwagi.
 When Trump ended the game, Kashiwagi had lost $10 million over 6 days.
 Some reports stated that Kashiwagi still had $2 million in chips, while others claimed that he "walked out in a huff" when his credit was not extended.
 In The Art of the Comeback, Trump claims that the agreement was to end the game once Kashiwagi had won or lost $10 million.
-Hoewever, Kashiwagi later told the media that the deal was for $12 million and that Trump ended the game prematurely and did not uphold his end of the deal.
+However, Kashiwagi later told the media that the deal was for $12 million and that Trump ended the game prematurely and did not uphold his end of the deal.

 Kashiwagi paid Trump $6 million of the $10 million he owed, he was unable to pay the rest.
 Gomes, of the Trump Taj Mahal, stated that Kashiwagi had a reputation for renegotiating debts to his advantage.
 Afterwards, Kashiwagi flew to Europe in an attempt to recoup his losses, but ended up losing an additional $15.4 million.
 Following the burst of the Japanese asset price bubble in 1988, Kashiwagi Shoji went underwater on its large amounts of borrowing; it was reported that Kashiwagi owed $131 million to a bank, which exceeded the book value of his company's assets.
 He only paid back European creditors $5.3 million, and still owed $5 million to the Las Vegas Hilton, and $4 million to Trump Plaza and Casino.
 The latter had written off $1 million of the debt by the time of Kashiwagi's death.